You want smart political talk without the meltdowns?

 That's the only reason that they did this.

-All right, let's uh stay in Georgia, Wally, Sean Hannity Show.
+All right, let's stay in Georgia.

-What's going on, uh Wally?
+What's going on, Wally?

 How are you, sir?

-I took a a new job last year, um traveling around doing insurance claims on roofs and uh it was gonna be a good thing for our family.
+I took a new job last year traveling around doing insurance claims on roofs.

-And with gas prices right now, um the company I work for, they pay for our rooms, but they don't pay for our gas, and if it stays like this and I know it's gonna get worse, I mean I'm looking at spending almost thirty-two thousand in gas this year, which is I'll be the company not compensating you for the you know hundred and twenty-nine percent increase in gas prices since Joe became president?
+And if it stays like this, and I know it's going to get worse, I mean, I'm looking at spending almost $32,000 in gas this year, which is your company not compensating you for the 129% increase in gas prices since Joe became president?

 So they're charging more per load to compensate.

-Uh you shouldn't be making less money.
+You shouldn't be making less money.

-Um can you help me out in some way here?
+Can you help me out in some way here?

-There's gotta be a way.
+There's got to be a way.

 Yeah, I mean, a lot of the guys have voiced their opinions.

-Um they're gonna lose good guys, man.
+They're going to lose good guys, man.

-I mean, there's a lot of work with a lot of really uh amazing people and uh they've already lost some.
+I work with a lot of really amazing people, and they've already lost some.

-I know they'll they're gonna lose more.
+I know they're going to lose more.

-So it's like why are we not doing it because everybody else is doing it?
+So it's like, why are we not doing it because everybody else is doing it?

-Um, and I and I hope you can work it out.
+And I hope you can work it out.

 I do have a question.